siddharth2016/chatbot-structure/README.md

 This project features a simple easy to use chatbot that I did for some weekend activity.
 The task was to have chatbot create a Jira ticket and do some minor tasks like update logs and update its status.

+It was just for fun activity kind of thing.

+Please use this chatbot foundation to build further bots using Rasa framework.

 ## Steps

 1. Create virtual env - `python3 -m venv venv`